 a) The Governing Body Admissions Committee reserves the right to verify information and, if misrepresentation is confirmed, refuse or cancel the place.

 b) The Governors will not consider more than one application on behalf of the same student in a single academic year unless the Admissions Committee considers there is a significant change in the particular circumstances of that student.

 Right of Appeal

 Should the Governing Body Admissions Committee be unable to offer places to all students who have applied the parents/guardians will have the right to appeal to:

 The Clerk to the Governors, The Independent Appeals Panel, c/o Lees Brook Community School, Morley Road, Chaddesden, Derby, DE21 4QX

 If the number of applications exceeds the number of places available, the school will then keep a waiting list of children who have not been offered places.
 The children will be listed according to the priority order established at the time of admission.

 Applications Made Outside of the Normal Round of Admissions

 An application for a place can be made at any point during the school year by stating Lees Brook Community School as a preference on the common application form obtained from and returned to Derby City Council.
 The Governing Body Admissions Committee will consider the application against the above criteria and a place will be offered by Derby City Council if one is available.

 Looked After Children

-When the school is oversubscribed, after the admission of pupils with Statements of Special Educational Needs where the school is named in the Statement, priority for admission will be give to any 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order.
+When the school is oversubscribed, after the admission of pupils with Statements of Special Educational Needs where the school is named in the Statement, priority for admission will be given to any 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order.
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).